 Introduction

-Rhubarb can perform multiple document processing and understanding tasks.
-Fundamentally, Rhubarb uses Multi-modal language models and multi-modal embedding models available via Amazon Bedrock to perform document extraction, summarization, Entity detection, Q&A and more.
-Rhubarb comes with built-in system prompts that makes it easy to use it for a number of different document understanding use-cases.
+Rhubarb can perform multiple document and video processing and understanding tasks.
+Fundamentally, Rhubarb uses Multi-modal language models and multi-modal embedding models available via Amazon Bedrock to perform document extraction, summarization, Entity detection, Q&A, video analysis and more.
+Rhubarb comes with built-in system prompts that makes it easy to use it for a number of different understanding use-cases.
 You can customize Rhubarb by passing in your own system and user prompts.
 It supports deterministic JSON schema based output generation which makes it easy to integrate into downstream applications.

 Features